brocaar/chirpstack-docs/content/guides/microsoft-azure.md

 ## Setup Virtual Machine

-The Virtual Machine will be used to install LoRa Server and LoRa App Server.
+The Virtual Machine will be used to install ChirpStack Network Server and ChirpStack Application Server.
 To keep this tutorial simple, we will use a single instance.
 However, you are free to use other deployment options, including Kubernetes for example.